 Other vegetable options: zucchini, red or yellow pepper, red onion, fresh herb leaves

-A simple marinade, to add flavor and to tenderize, is provided but feel free to use your favorite or to experiment with culturally diverse options.
+Here’s a simple marinade.
 Marinades usually include oils, acids and herbs or spices.
 Oils, such as olive oil, help transfer flavors.
 Acids, such as lemon juice or wines, help break down connective tissue making the meat tenderer.
-The herbs and or spice provide unique flavors often distinct to specific cultures.

 2 Tablespoons balsamic vinegar